mikaelvesavuori/figmagic/README.md

 Figmagic also allows you to generate React components from Figma components that follow a specific formal structure.
 It's best at fairly low-level components that you can piece together to make more complex organisms on your own.
 You can significantly cut down on boilerplate churn and scaffolding time with Figmagic.

-And, no, the code does not actually suck!
+And, no, the code actually doesn't suck!
 This was my own biggest gripe with services promising this functionality, so I knew it had to be good, or at least tolerable.
 Therefore Figmagic supports things like actually using your own tokens (so we can cut down on hard-coded garbage, unless matches aren't found) and you can completely customize the number of related generated files.

 While not perfect, it's definitely better than many things I've seen, made by big companies.
 All of this is explained later here in the docs.